ArjayS/vue_fullStack_ecommerce/README.md

 @31:10, Working on the views pages that we have, CartPage.vue, ProductDetailPage.vue, ProductsPage.vue, and App.vue by adding some styling

 @33:10, Working on ProductsPage.vue

+@35:00, Continue working on the ProductsPage.vue by adding and looping throught the products fake data and also adding router-link

+- @40:30 explaining why Router-link is better than the <a></a> anchor tag.
+Router-link allows you to navigate through pages without doing a full-page refresh, which this improves users experience and performance because we do not need to reload and refresh a page everytime we change a page

+@41:45, Working on the ProductDetailsPage.vue